A separable and asymptotic-preserving dynamical low-rank method for the Vlasov-Poisson-Fokker-Planck system

 Under this normalization, the local equilibrium is given by $\rho M$, where the product implies row-wise scaling by the density vector.

 To quantify the distance to equilibrium, we employ the standard micro-macro decomposition of the distribution function:

 Here, $\rho M$ represents the projection of $f$ onto the kernel of the Fokker--Planck operator (the local equilibrium manifold), and $g$ represents the kinetic fluctuation.
-Due to the normalization of $M$ and definition of the macroscopic density $\rho = \langle f, 1 \rangle_v^h$, the fluctuation satisfies the orthogonality property:
+Due to the normalization of $M$ and definition of the macroscopic density $\rho = \langle f, 1 \rangle_v^h$, the fluctuation satisfies \modifyfirst{the zero velocity moment condition}:

 Our goal is to bound the norm of the fluctuation:

 For the analysis, we fix the field $E^{n+1}$ and recall the space-dependent and velocity-dependent weights defined in \eqref{eq:ratio_plus}:

 We assume we are in a regime where the spatial variation of the field is controlled.
 We denote the fluctuation of the spatial weights by $\delta \beta_p := \beta_p - \bar{\beta}$ relative to the spatial arithmetic mean $\bar{\beta}$, with $\|\delta \beta\|_\infty = \max_p |\beta_p - \bar{\beta}|$.
 This fluctuation serves as a proxy for the local rank of the Maxwellian; $\delta \beta \equiv 0$ corresponds to a spatially constant field where the Maxwellian is exactly separable (rank-1).